German-BioImaging/guide-KVpairs-scripts/docs/indepth.rst

 Extended description
 ====================

+.. _select-HCS:

 Selecting High-Content-Screening
 --------------------------------
 Selecting HCS data follows the same selection logic as for \
-Projects/Datasets/Images: Select a plate, ask for all Wells inside it and \
+Projects/Datasets/Images: Select a Plate, ask for all Wells inside it and \
 you will be processing all the Wells of that Plate.

 One specificity though is about the Run/Acquisition.
 Runs and Wells are both \